BattousaiW/alx-higher_level_programming/0x02-python-import_modules/README.md

 1. My first toolbox!
 a program that imports functions from the file calculator_1.py, does some Maths, and prints the result.
+2. How to make a script dynamic! a program that prints the number of and the list of its arguments.

+ 3. Infinite addition
+ a program that prints the result of the addition of all arguments